 Tuttleman Counseling Services

 Location: 1700 N. Broad Street, 2nd floor (main campus)

 Tuttleman Counseling Services (TCS) is located on Main Campus at 1700 N. Broad Street, 2nd floor.
 TCS is a comprehensive provider of mental health services including individual, group, and couples counseling as well as psychiatric services.
 TCS provides consultation on mental health issues, for students, families, faculty, and staff.
 All services are free and confidential.

 Please note that the point of entry for all services provided at TCS is Walk-In Clinic, which is available Mondays, Tuesdays, Thursdays, and Fridays between 10 am and 1:30 pm; Wednesdays between 9 am and 12 pm; Saturdays between 9 am and 12 pm (during the Fall and Spring semesters only).

 Once you arrive, you will be asked to complete a brief intake assessment on the computer, wait to meet with a counselor to discuss your concerns, then collaboratively decide on next steps, which might include scheduling you to meet with a counselor to begin a course of treatment.
 Evening appointments are available on Tuesdays and Wednesdays until 8:00 pm.
-If any additional information is needed, please feel to contact TCS at 215-204-7276.
+If any additional information is needed, please feel free to contact TCS at 215-204-7276.

 If you have an emergency and Tuttleman Counseling Services are not available (evenings, weekends and holidays) please call Temple police at 215-204-1234 or 911.
 If you would like to have a mental health evaluation you can call Temple Hospital Episcopal Campus at 215-707-2577.
 Emergency care is available at the Crisis Response Center located at Episcopal Campus.